weiyx16/Active-Perception/README.md

-# Active_Exploration
+# Deep Reinforcement Learning for Robotic Pushing and Picking in Cluttered Environment

-An quick official reproduce repo for the paper: [Deep Reinforcement Learning for Robotic Pushing and Picking in Cluttered Environment](https://ieeexplore.ieee.org/document/8967899) appeared in IROS 2019, by Yuhong Deng\*, Xiaofeng Guo\*, [Yixuan Wei](weiyx16.github.io)\*, Kai Lu\*, Bin Fang, Di Guo, Huaping Liu, Fuchun Sun.
+An quick official reproduce repo for the paper: [Deep Reinforcement Learning for Robotic Pushing and Picking in Cluttered Environment](https://ieeexplore.ieee.org/document/8967899) appeared in **IROS 2019**, by Yuhong Deng\*, Xiaofeng Guo\*, [Yixuan Wei](weiyx16.github.io)\*, Kai Lu\*, Bin Fang, Di Guo, Huaping Liu, Fuchun Sun.

 This work combine [Affordance map](http://arc.cs.princeton.edu) with active exploration policy by deep reinforcement learning to increase manipulation success rate.
 Especially, we designed a composite robotic manipulator including two paralleled fingers and a suction cup.
 By introducing promising strategy into grasping process, we make a definite improvement on robot grasping in clutter scenes.
+Code is mainly by [Yixuan Wei](weiyx16.github.io)\*.

 ![](./main.png)